rafaelldi/diagnostics-client-plugin/diagnostics-client-help/topics/counters-and-metrics.md

 ### Custom counters

-It is possible to create your own counters and monitor them.
+It is possible to create your own counters and watch them.
 To do that, you have to implement an `EventSource` and then use its name as a provider.
 You can find a full example of how to do this in the [page](custom-counters.md).